snovaisg/ICD-Mappings/README.md

 # ICD-Mappings
-This python tool enables a variety of mappings between ICD diagnostic codes (International Classification of Diseases) **with a single line of code**.
+This python tool enables a variety of mappings of ICD codes (International Classification of Diseases) to different medical concepts **with a single line of code**.

 # Supported Mappings